ConfettiFX/The-Forge/README.md

 * macOS [![Build Status](https://travis-ci.org/ConfettiFX/The-Forge.svg?branch=master)](https://travis-ci.org/ConfettiFX/The-Forge)

 # News

+## Release 1.27 - April 25th, 2019 - Spring House Cleaning Release :-)
+* DirectX
+  * Improved our support for DXGI_FORMAT_BC6H_SF16, DXGI_FORMAT_BC7_UNORM support for DirectX
+  * DX12 removed CPU wait on GPU only fences.
+* Windows - header include cleanup, resolved conflict with CALLTYPE enum in objidl.h
+* macOS / iOS - utilize packed_* data types more in shaders
+* Replaced some usages of GPURingBuffer with API Buffers, for reduced dependencies
+* Unit tests fixes
+  * Fixed sky frag shaders in all unit tests
+  * Fixed unit test debug vk crash from validation layer with AMD gpu (Vulkan SDK 1.1.101)
+* UI fixes + improvements
+  * Added an example of how to use the texture previewer widget in the ui unit test (13_UserInterface)
+  * App can now control the UI descriptor binder update freq
+* Improved ThreadedTask system and added helper texture loading code that uses the new async loading system in 06_MaterialPlayground and Visibility Buffer
+* Fixed issue #100 "About FBX resource import?"

 ## Release 1.26 - April 3rd, 2019 - Vulkan Ray Tracing for Windows & Linux
 - Ray Tracing with the Vulkan API (Vulkan SDK 1.1.101.0) is now working on Windows and Ubuntu through our unified Ray Tracing interface in IRay.h: